-- Align the flow arrow on the head with the direction of flow.
-Assembly the bar to the mounting flange using a gasket, bolts, and nuts. - 2.
-Tighten the nuts in a cross pattern to allow even compression of the gasket. - 3.
-Thread the studs into Flange-Lok body. - To ensure that the flowmeter contacts the opposite side wall, mark the tip of the sensor with a marker.
-(Do not mark if ordered with option code P2 or PA.) - Insert the flowmeter into the Flange-Lok body until the sensor tip contacts the pipe wall (or support plug), rotating the flowmeter back and forth. - 6.
-Remove the flowmeter. - 7.
+- 1. Thread studs into the Pak-Lok assembly. - To ensure that the flowmeter contacts the opposite side wall, mark the tip of the sensor with a marker.
+(Do not mark if ordered with option code P2 or PA.) - Insert the flowmeter into the Pak-Lok body until the sensor tip contacts the pipe wall (or support plug), rotating the flowmeter back and forth. - Remove the flowmeter. - 5.
 Verify that the sensor tip made contact with the pipe wall by ensuring that some of the marker has been rubbed off.
 For special-cleaned bars, look for wear marks on the tip.
-If the tip did not touch the wall, verify pipe dimensions and the height of the mounting body from the outer diameter of the pipe and re-insert. - Re-insert the flow meter into the Flange-Lok body and install the first packing ring on the sensor between the retaining ring and the packing follower.
-Take care not to damage the split packing rings. - Push the packing ring into the Flange-Lok body and against the weld retaining ring.
+If the tip did not touch the wall, verify pipe dimensions and the height of mounting body from the outer diameter of the pipe and re-insert. - 6.
+Align the flow arrow on the head with the direction of flow.
+Re-insert the flow meter into the Pak-Lok body and install the first packing ring on the sensor between the retaining ring and the packing follower.
+Take care not to damage the split packing rings. - Push the packing ring into the Pak-Lok body and against the weld retaining ring.
 Repeat this process for the two remaining rings, alternating the location of the packing ring split by 180°.